 - Avoid flashing or blinking elements – they can trigger seizures, migraines, vertigo, or other sensory issues.

-- Use contrasting colors in graphics.
+- Use high-contrasting colors in graphics.
 Make sure your graphics aren’t too “busy.”

 Image Descriptions or Alt Text: which one do I use?